apache/camel-performance-tests/profiling/sql-kafka/README.md

 Now you need to setup Database and collection:

-There are two different scripts:
+There are different scripts:
   - table.sql
+  - populate-30000.sql
-  - populate.sql
+  - populate-40000.sql

 And run the following scripts